 Yet extensions are not just about the browsing experience for the end user.
 Designers and developers have access to a wide and varied range of extensions for just about anything they might want to do.
 They will help make your life easier and/or improve the quality of your work.

 Here, we'll take a look at a small handful of some of the most essential extensions that you need and which you can add to your list of web design tools.
-The chances are that you'll be developing primarily with Chrome or Firefox, so we'll focus on extensions that support either or both of these browsers.
+The chances are that you'll be developing primarily with Chrome or Firefox (although check out our guide to the best web browsers for some other great options), so we'll focus on extensions that support either or both of these browsers.

 03. Web Developer